Einsteinish/GCP-MyLab-Samples/README.md

 # GCP-MyLab-Samples

-GCP samples - How to use Terraform (Provision & Configuration) with Ansible and Salt to deploy a Flask app
+GCP samples - How to use Terraform (Provision & Configuration) with Salt or Ansible to deploy a Flask app

 ## Getting Started